 Benchmarks and Metrics

-When it comes to KPIs, two critical elements need to be addressed, “benchmarks” and “metrics.”
-As a coach or manager, you need to ensure your KPIs provide valuable insight into how athlete performance has improved.
+Benchmarks and metrics are both crucial elements of KPIs.
+As a coach or manager, ensure your KPIs provide valuable insight into how athlete performance has improved.

-The most critical aspect of creating a KPI is ensuring it is underpinned with reliable baseline data that allows comparing past to future performances.
-Subsequently, collecting data is an essential factor and knowing what type of data needs to be collected in advance is paramount.
+The most critical aspect of creating a KPI is ensuring it is underpinned with reliable baseline data that compares past to future performances.
+Subsequently, collecting data is essential, and knowing what type of data needs to be collected in advance is paramount.